 Do not wash until ready to use.
 The best way to store it depends on how soon you plan to use it.
 If you are using it within 3 days, loosely store it in a bag in the driest part of your fridge (usually the front) or in the vegetable drawer.

-To extend its shelf life in the fridge for longer than a week, cover it entirely in plastic wrap or a bag to prevent moisture loss; make sure they are firm with no mushy spots.
+Wrapping individually with plastic wrap prolongs its shelf life in the fridge for longer than a week.
+This technique effectively maintains its freshness as it prevents moisture loss; make sure they are firm with no mushy spots before wrapping.

 Bitter melon does not freeze well because of its high water content.
 Keeping it at room temperature will cause it to spoil quickly and become soft, slimy, and moldy.